Tietokilta/tikweb-cms/README.md

 npm run config-restore
 ```

-Configuration is restored automatically on docker container start (so e.g. in production)
+Configuration is restored automatically on docker container start (so e.g. in production).